 We were invited by our friends John and Elena to meet up for a day hike out in the Anza Borrego Desert.
 Our destination was a windswept area known as The Slot which is a narrow passageway through the eroded badlands below Borrego Mountain.

-After a short drive from J & E’s Borrego Spring’s home we exited the pavement onto the soft sand dirt road, and bounced our way towards the trail head.
+After a short drive from Jon and Elena’s Borrego Spring’s home we exited the pavement onto the soft sand dirt road, and bounced our way towards the trail head.
 We parked the vehicles and followed the trail of footprints leading down into the maze below.

-The hilight of the hike is the rock arch, precariously wedged between the two adjacent walls high above our heads.
+The highlight of the hike is the rock arch, precariously wedged between the two adjacent walls high above our heads.
 We found ourselves moving a little quicker as we passed beneath it.

 Once at the top we decided it was a great place to have lunch and enjoy the amazing view of the badlands far below.

 Full Photo Album From Our Trip Through The Slot

 - Start your hike early.
 It can get busy on the weekends and parking is limited.